-"Matching Points: Supplementing Instruments with Covariates in Triangular Models ", 2019.
+"Matching Points: Supplementing Instruments with Covariates in Triangular Models", 2019.

 Abstract: We consider triangular models with a discrete endogenous variable and an instrumental variable (IV) taking on fewer values.
 Addressing the failure of the order condition, we develop the first approach to restore identification for both separable and nonseparable models in this case by supplementing the IV with covariates, allowed to enter the model in an arbitrary way.
 For the separable model, we show that it satisfies a system of linear equations, yielding a simple identification condition and a closed-form estimator.
-For the nonseparable model, we find that its continuity and monotonicity in the disturbance have large identifying power and facilitate estimation as well.
-We illustrate the applicability of our approach in two empirical applications.
-We first examine the return to education with a binary IV.
-The parameters are under-identified by the IV alone, but using our approach, we obtain results consistent with the literature.
-In the second application, we consider preschool program selection using the Head Start Impact Study to illustrate the possibilities when the supplementation fails.
+For the nonseparable model, we develop a new identification argument by exploiting its continuity and monotonicity, leading to weak sufficient conditions for global identification.
+Built on it, we propose a uniformly consistent and asymptotically normal sieve estimator.
+We apply our approach to an empirical application of the return to education with a binary IV.
+Though under-identified by the IV alone, we obtain results consistent with the literature using our approach.
+We also illustrate the applicability of our approach via an application of preschool program selection where the supplementation procedure fails.

-"Robust Principal Components Analysis with Non-Sparse Errors" (with Jushan Bai), working paper, 2019.
+"Robust Principal Component Analysis with Non-Sparse Errors" (with Jushan Bai), working paper, 2019.